owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration_quick_guide.rst

 ::
 	occ encryption:disable
-	# ignore the "alredy disabled" message
+	# ignore the "already disabled" message
 	occ app:disable encryption

 If the master key has been compromised or exposed, you can recreate it.
 You will need the current master key for it.